-Students will study commercial design by designing a "lifestyle hotel" that is for a millennial thinking clientele.
-Branding will be emphasized including space planning, color concepts, and commercial materials.
-A field trip will be taken to a hotel that was designed to be a "lifestyle hotel" so that students can experience a progressive concept in hotel planning.
+Students will study commercial design by designing a "lifestyle hotel" that is for a millennial-thinking clientele.
+Branding will be emphasized, including space planning, color concepts, and commercial materials.
+A field trip is taken to a hotel designed to be a "lifestyle hotel" so that students can experience a progressive concept in hotel planning.